cher-aim/cher-aim-projects/README.md

 </p>

 <p align="justify">
-As a self-taught data enthusiast, I've dedicated countless hours to learning the intricacies of data analysis, machine learning, and data visualization.
+As a self-taught data enthusiast, I've dedicated countless hours to learning the intricacies of data analysis.
 My journey is a testament to the belief that passion and perseverance can pave the way to new realms of knowledge and expertise, regardless of one's academic or professional background.
 </p>

 # My Projects

-## SQL Data Cleansing Projects**
+## SQL Data Cleaning Projects
 ### [1.
 Audiobook Data Cleaning Project](https://github.com/cher-aim/audiobook-dataset-data-cleaning)

 **Overview:** This project showcases my skills in data cleaning and preparation, a critical step in any data analysis workflow.
 By employing SQL and BigQuery, I tackled a dataset of audiobook reviews, transforming it from a raw, unstructured format into a clean, analysis-ready form.
 This project highlights my ability to identify and rectify common data issues, such as missing values, duplicates, and inconsistencies, laying a solid foundation for insightful analysis.